Ranking the Best Combat Sports Knockouts from June

 Ogasawara was covering up during a Botelho flurry as the second round began to wind down.
 And in a spat of desperation, he spun with an elbow that gave him the victory.

 The key to the elbow landing was Botelho throwing, and missing, his straight left.
 It created the space that left his face open.
 Had he merely chosen to not throw the strike, he likely avoids Ogasawara's back elbow attack.
-The game of inches was on full display with this KO.

 2. Alex Nicholson def.
 Jake Heun (PFL 1, June 7)